an-slua-sidhe/Elite-Gourmet/README.md

 #### Mobile Bugs

-- **iPhones Using iOS** - **Extremely Focused Background Images**
-    On a number of **iPhones** running **Safari** or **Chrome** on **iOS** (12 & 13) the large background images were focused in extremely closely, so that very little detail could be made out.
-There was no such problem on **Android** or **Fairphone OS** phones or on **Mac OS** or **Windows** laptops.
-This is probably because **iOS** does not support 'background-image fixed' as a value, and can only do this through workarounds.
-The appropriate **Vendor Prefixes** were used throughout.
-Some of the possible solutions are listed [here](https://www.joomshaper.com/forums/background-fixed-image-on-ios-mobile-devices?__cf_chl_jschl_tk__=5b7b340b82b582380f470f8cae95350aa400eb10-1590082286-0-AezR3cT2MLVMLKL2QwpP2VpOCg2p6vVzdwBuppviThp-c6FbjpM4xxTAvKMBvIwrtd-E9CyI6Kw4G8XVvpAdYX4J99lsrnxrlEwN2KGhT2fzPNkVo38fBi_NsRK9ogA8J5u3Y5y65OWfgnPCSBe0JOeONQ-1iwpan4GO2GkcMKZ0GPD7Gbo3iAYZAxdvz5vPJdREjA-xpAfT1nUL-d6roaXHGDaihLkTj6szJCrYd5BKqVcXATOnawy53gCyubcl9GMJCAuIdy0ocF-a707x-xHZKR5HoBYzBekuqXy9ESfBKURYx9MaldX3fGmeYeX9G_uXR8KVb9jsXKexirn92jk), but it was decided not to use them, as they would effect code for other platforms which were working perfectly.

 - **Galaxy A5 Using Android** - **Stutter on Scroll**
     On a **Galaxy A5** running **Samsung's Internet Browser** on **Android Oreo** (8.0.0) there was a strange stutter effect on scroll.
 This seemed to be caused by the main **Hero Image** which forms the background for the landing page.
 It appears as if the image resizes as the user scrolls.
 I was unable to find a fix for this, or to find reference to it elsewhere.
 This did not happen on other devices, and did not greatly impact on the UI.